 What we think

-In response to these ongoing pressures, in July 2018 the government announced a new five-year funding deal for the NHS, covering the period from 2019/20 to 2023/24.
-Under this deal, spending is set to rise by an average of 3.4 per cent each year in real terms.
+In response to these ongoing pressures, in July 2018 the government announced a new five-year funding deal for some areas of health spending, covering the period from 2019/20 to 2023/24.
+Under this deal, spending for services covered by the NHS mandate is set to rise by an average of 3.4 per cent each year in real terms.

 There have been several iterative increases to health spending since the five-year NHS funding deal was announced.
 The Spring Budget in March 2020 provided an additional boost to NHS funding over this parliament, to support the new government’s manifesto commitments on more clinical staff, more primary care appointments and free hospital car parking for some groups.

 Similarly, a number of announcements on capital investment designed to help meet the government’s pledge to build forty new hospitals have been made.
 Taken together, they make up a £3.7 billion capital funding package that will support implementation of The Health Infrastructure Plan.

 In response to the 2020 Covid-19 pandemic, the government has allocated £31.9 billion for health services, including funding for personal protective equipment for staff, developing of the Test, Track, Contain and Enable programme, and extended use of the independent sector to increase capacity.